mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

 1:15 I just Included the using system in the Repository.cs Item and view the potential fixes and implement the interface
-1:26 then modify the code to create the constructors and dependency injection (DI)
+1:26 then modify the code to create the constructors and dependency injection (DI) 1:35: create a repos repository inside the IRepository file and Repository file called ICategoryRepository.cs and CategoryRepository.cs
+1:39 then modify the CategoryRepository Item but getting errors, I guess I need to modify or update the ApplicationDbContext.cs file but don't know how 1:50 modify the ICategoryRepository.cs errors too.....arghhhhhhhhhhhh